 Consistency and Quality

-One area where the value of consistency can be quantified with a few assumptions.
+The cost of inconsistency CAN be quantified with a few assumptions.
 There are many potential events that can cause this as any brewer will know and we won’t make a list here.
-If one significant error is made only 1% of the time (a very low frequency for a manual system) that translates into the cost of 5 batches of beer a year if the brewery is producing 5000 BBL/annum on a 20 BBL system.
+If one significant error is made only 2% of the time (a very low frequency for a manual brewhouse run by multiple brewers) that translates into the cost of 5 batches of beer a year if the brewery is producing 5000 BBL/annum on a 20 BBL system.
 How much is that worth?

-It’s been written that 80% of a brewers time is (or should be) spent cleaning -the cleaner the brewery, the fewer the pests, of all sizes right down to microbes.
+It’s been written that 80% of a brewers’ time is (or should be) spent cleaning.
+The cleaner the brewery, the fewer the problems.
+How does an Aegir system contribute to cleanliness?
 Our milling center is virtually dust-free.
 A Meura mash filter is simple to empty and clean compared with a lauter tun.
 CIP programs are built into our systems that allow easy individual vessel cleaning or the entire system.
 Our process piping is designed to be dead-leg free.
 Everything on the brewhouse and liquor tank skids can be washed down but really shouldn’t get very dirty to begin with since we have level controls on all the vessels.
 Easy cleaning means less unproductive labor.
 How much is that worth?